We Don’t Always Get the War We Want

 Eventually things changed for me.
 The stunningly beautiful woman who ran a restaurant I frequented on the Thai side of the border finally gave me the time of day, friends from home came to visit, and what I swore would be the last medical team I ever took in completely turned my head around.
 They helped me to reconnect with the medics I came here to help in the first place.
 The work began to take a normal rational place in my life, no longer the be all and end of all of my existence.
 I settled into the village, made friends, and had a social life that didn’t revolve around the latest project or drama going on inside Burma.
 For a solid year things went more or less OK.
 Nothing Earth shattering, good or bad.

 But then things got more complicated again.
 My girlfriend became pregnant.
 I was notified via the most hilarious text message ever: “Baby, I have baby, baby.”
 Soon we were married and I settled into owning a restaurant I never planned to buy.
 Going into Burma became something I could do between four-hour drives to the doctor, restocking the bar, and food shopping.
 When our son was born, the pressure of supporting a family began to push out the serenity of that life.
-The savings drained away and it was clear things were going to have to change – and soon.
+The savings drained away and it was clear things were going to have to change—and soon.
 We put the restaurant up for sale (it’s still available at a low low price) and I returned to the US and to the spare room in my dad’s condo in Southbay LA to find work and begin the process of bringing my family to America.
 That was six months ago.
 I am still looking for a job from my dad’s spare room, and the immigration process for my wife’s visa reminds me a lot of the never-ending struggle I left.

 Every foreigner who has set foot in the war zones of Burma comes with their own narrative or speck of narrative that expands, during their time here, into hundreds of different mythologies.
 Some are forged by the war, some by religious fervor, some by the aid work, and some by the experience of reporting on it.
-The romance eventually gives way to the realisation that this war will not end during their brief tour, that no matter how hard or how long they work, or how much money is spent, things never seem to get noticeably better.
+The romance eventually gives way to the realization that this war will not end during their brief tour, that no matter how hard or how long they work, or how much money is spent, things never seem to get noticeably better.
 Each small victory is eclipsed by a larger defeat.
 Yet we all live under the illusion that we are at the cusp of a new beginning, that the world is shifting and the decades of injustice will cease to stand under the weight of human progress.

 Progress itself brings a host of new problems, some more complicated than the old.
 The simple story of good versus evil is now being reframed into a compromise-friendly cautionary tale about the dangers of ethnic identity politics and the need for national unity.
 But how do you unite a country that never was?
-How do you reform a government, military, police, and intelligence apparatus whose primary purpose is the systematic oppression of its own people rather than the defence and security of its citizens?
+How do you reform a government, military, police, and intelligence apparatus whose primary purpose is the systematic oppression of its own people rather than the defense and security of its citizens?
 To be blunt, I never gave a shit.
 That was a job for the big-brained, high-salaried chattering classes who shuttled between capitals in UN jets and slept in five-star hotels and the multimillion-dollar NGOs and advocacy groups, the people we frantically waved our photos and reports at, only to have them placed in the “lovably naïve” file or burned on the altar of realpolitik.

 Now the war is beginning to end, with the whimper we all dreaded.
 A face-saving “compromise” for the government of Burma and a continuation of the bang of oppression and exploitation for the rest.

 Today some may consider the current situation in Burma the worst of both worlds, a false peace.
 It gives the West, strapped for cash and suffering from compassion fatigue, a welcome opportunity to reduce both aid to those displaced or under daily threat from the Burmese military and political pressure on the government to initiate real reforms instead of the window dressing of changing the national flag and releasing photogenic dissidents.
-Meanwhile, in the jungle of Karen State the army still reinforces its positions, builds roads for military traffic, dragoons locals into forced labour, and pushes them off their lands to make way for development projects financed by Chinese and European conglomerates.
+Meanwhile, in the jungle of Karen State the army still reinforces its positions, builds roads for military traffic, dragoons locals into forced labor, and pushes them off their lands to make way for development projects financed by Chinese and European conglomerates.

 What has been missed in the rush to bring Burma into the community of nations and block the expanding Chinese hegemony is a simple concept: that Burma is not a single country but a series of ethnic enclaves governed, in theory, by a majority ethnic Burman ruling class whose enmity with their tribal neighbors is centuries old.
 Aung Saung Suu Kyi is a member of that class, which goes a long way to explain why, with all the recent exposure, there is still a deafening silence about the plight of these people.
 It also provides more than enough cover for the continuing campaign of ethnic cleansing and assimilation against the Karen, the Mon, and other groups along this part of the border.
 These are not the vast drug-financed armies of the Golden Triangle, but an ever-shrinking number of armed bands trying to hold out long enough to reach some type of amenable political resolution and join a federated Burma that acknowledges their simple right to exist and prosper.